neaxi/atthackbrno/raspberry.md

 ## Access & Passwords
 Available connections:
  * SSH for CLI.
- * SFTP for file transfer.
+ * SFTP/SCP for file transfer.
  * VNC for remote GUI control.

 Passwords are the same for all the boards.<BR>